 Salt Lake City’s Sustainability Department is committed to seeing the reduction of pesticide use in our community.
-We have created resources to help residents and businesses explore chemical-free methods for yard and lawn care.
+We have created resources to help residents and businesses explore chemical-free methods for yard and lawn care through the #PesticideFreeSLC campaign.

-The first phase of the project will focus on improving soil health with an organic product that will be applied in May, July, and September using a sprayer.
+- The first phase of the project focuses on improving soil health with an organic product that will be applied in May, July, and September using a sprayer.

-In fall 2017 and spring 2018, additional organic fertilizer and weed suppression treatments will be applied.
+In fall and spring, additional organic fertilizer and weed suppression treatments are applied.
 You may see our crews in these parks more frequently during this test because the organic products require more frequent application than the traditional products.

 While we have done our very best to identify high quality organic test products that will be comparable or better than the products we currently use, you might notice some difference in the appearance of the grass during the pilot phase.
 The ultimate goal is to find alternative and cost-effective organic products that can be used to improve our parks and public lands.

 Given the success of the first pilot at Laird and Madsen, in 2019, Salt Lake City announced that one field each at Sunnyside Park and Westpointe Park, and two fields at the Regional Athletic Complex would also be transitioned to organic turf management, thanks to a donation from Stonyfield Organic.

 As funding permits, more Salt Lake City fields and parks will be evaluated for a transition to organic land management methods.
 Factors to consider are the cost of the products, staff time required, visual appeal, and potential added benefit to park and field users.

 Contact email@example.com and share your thoughts on organic land management practices at these and other Salt Lake City parks and fields.